TritonDataCenter/rfd/rfd/0038/README.md

 project, etc.) then the pageout scanner could be modified to handle the lowest entity in the hierarchy.
-For example, if a project was over its memory cap, the scanner would only consider pages which belonged to the specific intermedate "container" that described the zone/project.
+For example, if a project was over its memory cap, the scanner would only consider pages which belonged to the specific intermediate "container" that described the zone/project.
 If all of the projects were under their memory cap, but the total for the zone was over the cap, then all of the "container" objects for that zone would need to be considered by the scanner.